KernFerm/BubblesTheDev-WebBrowser/GLOBAL-USER-RIGHTS.md

 BubblesTheDev Web Browser is designed so normal browser data stays on the user’s device by default.

-Browser data is stored in the Electron `userData` directory.
+Browser data is stored in the browser's local app-data folder.

 Local browser data may include: